Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-dotnet/query-prepared-template.markdown

 ```

 {{% warning %}}
 Using the `ISpaceProxy.Snapshot` method with complex SQL queries is not supported.
-For more information see [simple SQL queries](./query-sql.html#Simple SqlQuery).
+For more information see the [Limitations](./query-sql.html#limitations) section of the SqlQuery page.
 {{%/warning%}}

 After creating the prepared template, it can be passed as a template to the Read, Take, ReadMultiple, TakeMultiple, Count and Clear operations, as well as a template when registering for notification.